Videos

 Policies for Startup or for Scale Up®

 The startup movement has swept the globe.
-But Daniel Isenberg, despite his experience investing in dozens of tech startups primarily in Israel, believes governmental and other leaders should refocus the entrepreneurship discussion on the real growth that only scale ups can deliver.
+But Daniel Isenberg, Ph.D., despite his experience investing in dozens of tech startups primarily in Israel, believes governmental and other leaders should refocus the entrepreneurship discussion on the real growth that only scale-ups can deliver.
 Startups may command the limelight, but without a scale-up frame of mind – a template of what real growth looks like and entails – entrepreneurs, investors, corporations and societies will not benefit from the positive potential of entrepreneurship, he explains.
-Not only must entrepreneurs learn the language of growth, but policymakers must also remove barriers to achieving it.
-If the scale ups take root in any region, the startups will, to a large extent, take care of themselves, argues Isenberg.
-He points to such large-scale economic development interventions as Manizales-Mas in Colombia and offers specific action principles and tools that can be used to stimulate Scale Up Ecosystems.
-Isenberg presents a systematic set of policies and tools that can encourage and reap the benefit of entrepreneurial growth.
+In this engaging talk, Isenberg shows that not only must entrepreneurs learn the language of growth, but policymakers must also remove barriers to achieving it.
+Pointing to large-scale economic development interventions, such as the work of Manizales Más in Colombia, he offers specific action principles and tools that can be used to stimulate Scale Up Ecosystems.
+Audiences walk away understanding how his systematic set of policies and tools can encourage and reap the benefit of entrepreneurial growth.

 Think of the word “entrepreneur” and the image of a youthful, tech savvy Silicon Valley founder may come to mind.
-But that portrait is one of the many misconceptions we have when it comes to ideas about entrepreneurship, says Daniel Isenberg.
-Innovation and expertise – and youth – are not prerequisites to becoming a successful entrepreneur; rather, it’s realizing extraordinary value – sometimes in seemingly worthless, impossible and stupid ideas – where others believed there was none.
-Real entrepreneurs create value out of a product or business that looks less valuable to everyone else, opening up opportunities for customers.
-Isenberg celebrates this contrarian mindset and its ability to transform society, challenging our long-held beliefs on what it takes to be successful in business.
+But that portrait is one of the many misconceptions we have when it comes to ideas about entrepreneurship, says Daniel Isenberg, Ph.D.
+Innovation, expertise and youth are not prerequisites to becoming a successful entrepreneur.
+Rather, it’s realizing extraordinary value – sometimes in seemingly worthless, impossible and stupid ideas – where others believed there was none.
+The most effective small and medium enterprise entrepreneurs create value out of a product or business that looks less valuable to everyone else, opening up opportunities for customers.
+In this talk, Isenberg celebrates this contrarian mindset and its ability to transform society, challenging our long-held beliefs on what it takes to be successful in business.

 “Dan was an absolute highlight of the conference and both his presentation style and his “contrarian” content were exactly what we wanted DRIVE to be.
 He sparked some of the most engaged discussions at DRIVE and many people are taking notice of his work.”